raku-community-modules/XML/README.md

 #### insert(Str $name, ...)

 Create a new XML::Element with the given name, and insert it to the beginning of our nodes list.
+Uses _craft()_ to build the element.

 Any named parameters will be used as attributes, any positional parameters will be used as child nodes.

+Positional parameters can be one of the following:

+ * An XML::Node object.
+Will be added as is.
+ * A String.
+Will be included as an XML::Text node.
+ * A Capture.
+Calls _craft()_ using the Capture as the signature.
-If the positional parameters are not XML::Node using objects, they will be stringified and included as a new XML::Text node.
+ * Anything else, will be stringified, and added as an XML::Text node.

 #### append(XML::Node $node)